Guides

 9. While Robe has no distilleries to speak of, they do have Robe Gin.
 To check it out you’ll need to visit the Robe Holiday Park and do a gin tasting at the reception desk.
 It’s unconventional but the gin is decent if you’re after something local, plus the bottle looks sensational and makes a great gift.
 While you’re there also make sure to tour the caravan park – it’s a wooded wonderland!

-Long Beach – There aren’t too many beaches where you can take your vehicle down on to the sand, but Long Beach in Robe allows it in the summer months when the sand is very firm..
+10. Long Beach – There aren’t too many beaches where you can take your vehicle down on to the sand, but Long Beach in Robe allows it in the summer months when the sand is very firm..
 The beach itself is 17kms long and is a sight to behold in January with hundreds of cars parked up the beach.
+Long Beach is not the only beach worth visiting in Robe, with The Outlet being a great place to see birdlife, Fox’s Beach hosting a unique rocky reef and Town Beach having a pontoon to swim out to, you can’t really go wrong anywhere along this beautiful coastline.

-While you’re in Robe, don’t forget to check out the attractions nearby.
-The Naracoorte caves are just over an hour away & spectacular (and if you go all that way, carry on to Coonawarra where there’s dozens of wineries on the main drag so easy to visit, hit Penola, then take a right turn back to Robe).
+While you’re in Robe, don’t miss the opportunity to check out the attractions nearby.
+The Naracoorte caves are just over an hour away & spectacular (and if you go all that way, carry on to Coonawarra where there’s dozens of wineries on the main strip).

 For more information on Robe, and what’s on offer, head to the robe.com.au.